mariehaahr/mas/README.md

 You can specify any model from huggingface, given that the model's information is specified in the `models.yaml` file.

-**Curating data for Second round: Pairwise Interaction**
+**Curating data for Round $2$: Pairwise Interaction**

-After haven run all first round runs for the models of interest, the data for round 2 needs to be created.
+After Round $1$ is done for the models of interest, the data for Round $2$ needs to be created.

-In order to prepare the input for a given model of round 2, run the following:
+In order to prepare the input for a given model of Round $2$, run the following:

 First we create a df that aggregate all model outputs on a model, claim level.
 ```bash
 uv run src/rate.py --round 1
 ```

-We use this df to decide which claims, outputs to distribute to which models:
+We use this df to decide which claims and outputs to distribute to the model:
 ```bash
 uv run src/prepare_round2.py mistral-0.2-7b
 ```

-This will create a file, which will be the model's input in round 2.
+This will create a file, which will be the model's input in Round $2$.

-The input will consists of the claims, where the given agent disagrees highly with another agent.
+The input will consist of the claims, where the given agent disagrees highly with another agent.
-More specifically, over all 10 repetitions, the model needs to predict a claim to be sarcastic less than three times, while another agent predicts the same claim to be sarcastic more than 7 times.
+More specifically, over all $10$ repetitions, the model needs to predict a claim to be sarcastic less than three times, while another agent predicts the same claim to be sarcastic more than $7$ times.
 Or the other way around.
 The model is then prompted individually with all the other model's outputs for that instance.

-**Second Round: Pairwise interaction**
+**Round $2$: Pairwise interaction**
-You can run the second round of the experiments with the following:
+You can run Round $2$ for a model with the following:

 ```bash
 uv run run-eval-round2.py --model_name mistral-0.3-7b --outdir /home/ --dataset_path /home/input_mistral-0.3-7b.csv
 ```
-Make sure to specify the outdir and dataset path accordingly to your wanted setup.
+Make sure to specify the outdir and dataset path accordingly to your setup.

-**Various format of results**
+**Formatting of results**

-We aggregate the results from all second run runs.
+We aggregate the results from all Round $2$ runs.
 The results are on a modelA, modelB, claim level.
 ```bash
 uv run src/rate.py --round 2
 ```

 Create main results file.
-This df is what the majority of the results are based on.
+This df is what the results are based on.
 These are further explored in the `main-results.ipynb` notebook.
 ```bash
 uv run src/results.py
 ```